A couple of people said, Rush, Rush, thank you for trying to keep everybody a good frame of mind today, but don't feel so bad for Cruz.

 Trump announces conservative policy.

-Uh Peggy Noonan, it's not just knuckle draggers.
+Peggy Noonan, it's not just knuckle-draggers.

 There are secret Trumpers and shy Trumpers in the GOP.

-And she went on, she was on CBS, she can't believe that he won Greenwich, Connecticut.
+She can't believe that he won Greenwich, Connecticut.

-That's like what Bob Schiefer, CBI, they brought him out of retirement for this campaign.
+They brought him out of retirement for this campaign.

-Bob Schiefer, this is so classic.
+Bob Schieffer, this is so classic.

 Why didn't I reject the Kennedys then, Bob?

-Here's uh here's Amanda in Wellington, Florida.
+Here's Amanda in Wellington, Florida.

 Great to have you with us.